CPS-IT/frontend-asset-handler/docs/dependency-injection.md

 $container = $containerFactory->get();
 ```

+> [!WARNING]
-:bulb: **Note:** You must specify the path to a valid [assets configuration file](config/index.md).
+> You must specify the path to a valid [assets configuration file](config/index.md).
-Otherwise, a failsafe container will be created which can only be used for some low-level commands
+> Otherwise, a failsafe container will be created which can only be used for some low-level commands
-(see the following section).
+> (see the following section).

 ### Failsafe container